yurtsevero/_JS50.7-split-landing-page/README.md

-# _JS50.3-rotating-navigation
+# _JS50.7-split-landing-page
-# Rotating Navigation Bar
+# no javascript needed done with flex-box !